-Value Fund: A fund that invests primarily in stocks that are believed to be priced below what they are really worth.
+Value Fund: A fund that invests primarily in stocks that are believed to be priced below their intrinsic value or what they are really worth.

 Variable Return Investment: Investments for which the return is not fixed.
 This term includes stock and bond funds as well as investments that seek to preserve principal but do not guarantee a particular return, e.g., money market funds.